adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

   EXPECT_CALL(mock, Foo(ElementsAreArray(expected_vector3, count)));
 ```

-Use `Pair` when comparing maps or other associative containers.
+Use `Pair` when comparing maps or OTHER associative containers.

 ```cpp
 using testing::ElementsAre;